Moesif/apidocs/source/index.html.md

     For example if you have an endpoint that gets json for user by id: `GET /users/:id`, then add this header to that API end point.
 The response body should have user's data.
 This helps us link the users object with in all other API calls.
-  - please add this tag for 'user' to only one API end point.
+  - please add this 'user" tag for only one API end point.

 - `X-Moesif-Api-Version` **optional**

   - value: `v3.X.X`
-  - You don’t need this, but you can take this API with a version, and even use finer granularity or semantic versioning.
+  - You don’t need this, but you can tag this API with a version, and even use finer granularity or semantic versioning.

 - `X-Moesif-User-Id` **optional**